Vembanad lake continues to shrink and decay, 20 years after Ramsar tag | Law-Order

 - India

-With a gradually shrinking area of over 2,000 square kilometers and a length of around 96 km, it is one of the largest lakes in Kerala and the longest in the country and is bound by the districts of Alappuzha, Kottayam, and Ernakulam.
+With a gradually shrinking area of over 2,000 square kilometres and a length of around 96 km, it is one of the largest lakes in Kerala and the longest in the country and is bound by the districts of Alappuzha, Kottayam and Ernakulam.

 The bund was constructed to regulate saline water intrusion into the freshwater lake.